vky3831/covid19-tracker/README.md

 # covid19-tracker
-This web application shows total number of COVID-19 cases across world.
+This web application shows total number of COVID-19 cases across the world.
 We can see number of cases country wise as well.